 Allergy Variations on a Chicken Pot Pie

 One of the biggest questions about chickens revolve around egg allergies.
 If you are allergic to eggs, yes, you can eat chicken.
 The egg allergy is related to the egg protein which is absent in the chicken.

-If you are avoiding milk, use your favorite non-dairy milk of choice.
+To replace the milk, use your favorite non-dairy milk of choice.
 Oat milk and almond milk would work great in this recipe.
 To replace the butter, you can use your favorite butter alternative, or even something like canola or olive oil to sauté your onion.
-Just amp up the seasonings else where if you remove the butter because those oils have very little flavor they contribute to the party.

 If you can eat wheat, feel free to swap out this crust for your personal favorite.
 Just make sure to add the thyme and parsley into your crust as it makes it extra special!

 Final note about cooking allergy friendly.
 Make sure that your broth is safe for you to eat.
 Some contain gluten, soy, or dairy.
-Check the label on your stock or make your own if you are feeling adventurous!
+Always check the label on your stock or any thing you eat to make sure it is safe!

 Did you make this recipe?